ankurhanda/rand_conv/README.md

                                             std=torch.ones_like(m.weight)*std_normal))
 ```

-However, as mentioned in the paper https://arxiv.org/abs/1910.05396, we don't use the image convolved with random filters.
-Instead we do blending as suggested
+However, as mentioned in the paper https://arxiv.org/abs/1910.05396, training only randomised inputs complicates training.
+Therefore, we do blending as suggested

 ![blending](images_for_readme/clean_init.jpg)